Secure CheckoutPersonal information is secured with SSL technology.

 Associate Professor, Maritime Logistics at Kedge Business School, Marseille, France

-Changmin Jiang is an Assistant Professor of Transport and Supply Chain Management at the University of Manitoba in Canada, and an associate of the University of Manitoba Transport Institute.
-He is one of the leading young scholars worldwide in the field of transport economics and policy in the sectors of aviation, rail and maritime.
-He has received numerous prestigious accolades such as the Associates’ Achievement Award for Outstanding Business Research.
+Changmin Jiang is an associate professor of Transport and Supply Chain Management at the University of Manitoba in Canada.
+He is one of the leading young scholars worldwide in the field of transport economics and policy in the sectors of aviation, rail, and maritime.
+He has published more than 20 papers in top-tier transportation and management journals and has received many prestigious accolades such as the Falconer Emerging Researcher Rh Award.

 Assistant Professor, Transport and Supply Chain Management, Manitoba, Canada

 We are always looking for ways to improve customer experience on Elsevier.com.